 In a growing MedTech world, radiology and medical imaging are always evolving into something better.
 Incorporating these technologies into hospitals and clinics helps enhance the doctor's and patient's experiences alike.

-FREMONT, CA: Medical imaging and radiology are always transforming.
+FREMONT, CA: and radiology are always transforming.
 Therefore it is mandatory to remain on top of the latest innovations, advancements, and trends in medical imaging to present a better patient experience in producing accurate results by utilizing artificial intelligence.
 Here are 5 trends every Medical CIO should keep an eye on.

 Radiology and AI Integration